MileHacker Logo

 • Accommodation Proof: Hotel reservations for your entire stay.

-• Invitation letter (if applicable).
+• Invitation letter (where appropriate).

 • Copies of previous Chinese visas (if any).